 US and Russia clash in ugly UN talks

-US and Russian envoys traded barbs at a UN Security Council meeting on Monday (31 January) amid a warning that the mobilisation of troops in Europe is the largest in decades.
+US and Russian envoys traded barbs at a UN Security Council (UNSC) meeting on Monday (31 January) amid a warning that the mobilisation of troops in Europe was the largest in decades.

-The US had called for the debate so that all protagonists in the crisis could air their views together for the first time.
-EU countries rallied to side of the US and Ukraine during the meeting.
+The US had called for the debate so that all protagonists in the new security crisis could air their views together for the first time.

 Join EUobserver today